-It is hard to find a driver who was never stopped by police in Los Angeles.
-Some of these stops by the police result in DUI investigations.
-Some of these DUI investigations result in Los Angeles DUI arrests.
+It is hard to find a person who was never pulled over by police in Los Angeles.
+A police stop in Los Angeles can result in DUI investigations.
+Some police officers will say that “all police stops are potential DUI investigations”.
+If you are investigated for a DUI in Los Angeles, you can be arrested for a DUI and have a Los Angeles DUI arrest on your record.
 How do you avoid a DUI investigation or an arrest?
-If you did have something to drink, what do you say or do to increase your odds of fighting your case?
-Los Angeles DUI attorneys try to answer one of these questions.
+If you did have something to drink, what do you say or do to increase the chances of winning a DUI and reducing the chances of being arrested?
+Los Angeles DUI attorney answers these questions here.

-The first thing that happens upon a traffic stop is the police officer approaches the driver and starts conversing with him or her.
-During that conversation, the police officer will try to smell any unusual odors from the car or the driver.
-Any smell of alcohol will raise red flags and the driver will face a DUI investigation.
-Off course, it is often impossible not to converse with the officer, but the less conversation you have, the less you will produce any evidence that could get you in trouble.
+The first thing that happens upon a traffic stop is the police officer approaches the driver and starts talking to him (or her).
+During that conversation, the police officer will note any smells and unusual odors from the car or the driver.
+For example, any smell of alcohol by LAPD or CHP in Los Angeles traffic stops will raise red flags and the driver will face a Los Angeles DUI investigation.
+It is hard not to talk with the officer because if he asks you a question and you remain silent, the police officer will become suspicious.
+But, the less conversation you have, the less you will produce any evidence that could get you in trouble.

 Some of the police investigations proceed in a way that makes it impossible not to converse with the officer.
-When that happens, you should try to limit conversation as much as possible – using short answers when you can and politely declining to answer when you can.
-Remember, the more you interact with the police officer, the more evidence he will observe of a possible drunk driving in Los Angeles.
+When that happens, you should try to limit conversation as much as possible – using short answers when you can, politely declining to answer at all.
+Remember, the more you interact with the police officer, the more evidence he will observe a possible drunk driving in Los Angeles.
 Each thing you do will be looked at as evidence of a crime.
-Police officer will notice slurred speech, or slow speech, or deliberate speech, or loud speech and make a note of that.
-Later, all police observation will be written in a police report and used by Los Angeles DUI prosecutors to prosecute you for a DUI.
-So, the less evidence of a crime the police officer has, the more successfully, Los Angeles DUI defense in court and at the DMV.
+The police officer will notice slurred or slow or deliberate speech.
+The police officer will also note loud or fast speech and make a note of that.
+If you are arrested, the police officer will write down all his observations in a police report so that it can be used by Los Angeles DUI prosecutors to prosecute you for a DUI in Los Angeles.
+So, the less evidence of a crime the police officer has, the more successful your Los Angeles DUI defense will be in court and at the DMV hearing.

-Even when your speech is clear and the police officer can not smell any alcohol, talking to a police officer can still get you in trouble.
-For example, as part of his training, the police officer will ask where were you coming from and where were you going.
+Even when your speech is normal (not loud, deliberate, slurred, rapid, or slow) and the police officer can not smell any alcohol, talking to a police officer can still get you in trouble.
+For example, as part of his training, the police officer will ask where were coming from and where were you going.
 If you are to tell him that you were coming from a bar – you will likely get yourself in trouble.
-If you were to lie to the police officer, that could get you in trouble also because he can discover the lie.
-Better approach is not to talk to the police officer and politely refuse to help them “fill in the blanks” in the investigation.
+If you were to lie to the police officer, that could get you in trouble also because the police officer will ask follow-up questions that you might have a hard time answering.
+A better approach is not to talk to the police officer and politely refuse to help them “fill in the blanks” in the investigation.

-The purpose of this blog post was to educate drivers in Los Angles to the dangers of talking to a police officer.
-There are little upside to answering questions that police will have.
+The purpose of this blog post was to educate drivers in Los Angles about the dangers of talking to a police officer.
+There is little upside to answering questions that police will have.
 A suspect rarely can talk himself out of a DUI investigation.
-Most persons who talk to police will be significantly worse of after the conversation.
-They will inadvertently confess without realizing or often provide evidence that will be used against them in court.
-Please do follow this simple advice and do not converse with police unless absolutely necessary.
+Most persons who talk to the police will be significantly worse after the conversation.
+They will inadvertently confess without realizing it or often provide evidence that will be used against them in court.
+Please follow this simple advice and do not talk to the police unless absolutely necessary.
 If you have to talk, please talk as little as possible and keep your answers short.
 If you or your loved one is arrested for a DUI in Los Angeles, please call our office day or night to talk to a Los Angeles DUI specialist.